Oseledets' Splitting of Standard-like Maps: Numerical Experiments

 which can be obtained by reinserting the original evolution (\ref{psievo}) into itself; this has the structure of a continued fraction, and by its truncations or, equivalently, of series (\ref{sols}), the lowest order approximations are the same:

 with $y_{-1}=f(y)-x$ and $y_{-2}=f(y_{-1})-y$, as induced by (\ref{inv}) (the ${\tn{mod}\,2\pi}$ for the CT map (\ref{CT}) can be dropped since $f'$ is already periodic).
 Notice that it is \emph{not} possible to obtain the next higher order approximation from the previous ones, because the additional terms have to be added at lower and lower denominators.
 In figure \ref{app} we compare the statistics of the splitting angle $\theta$ obtained by second-order approximation $\psi^{II}$ versus the exact distributions (already shown in figures \ref{pkt1} and \ref{pkt2}): while the result for $K=2\pi$ (panel (b)) shows an excellent agreement between the approximated (in orange) and the true data (in black), for $K=\pi/2$ (panel (a)) the two graphs coincide only qualitatively and, in particular, the correct shape of the distribution around $\theta=0$ is missing.
-This fact is direct consequence of the great difference between the Lyapunov exponents for the two cases which, for $K=\pi/2$, induce a much slower decay of the weights in series (\ref{sols}); from the FTLE value, one could infer a priori that such case needs higher order approximations.
+This is direct consequence of the much lower values of the FTLEs for $K=\pi/2$, which induce a much slower decay of the weights in series (\ref{sols}); from the FTLE value, one could infer a priori the need for higher order approximations.